OpenBioMaps/documentation/official_docs/en/api.rst

     PICT02.JPG |br|
     note.txt |br|

 The ZIP file name is 'Sun May 13 08:52:51 CEST 2018.zip' which was created from the observation date-time sting.
 The note.txt contains the observation comment which can be associated with one column of the form.
-In this example, it is the 'faj'.
+In this example, it is the 'species'.
 The other 3 columns shouldn't be replaced or neglected.
 If there are some obligatory columns in the form, those can be filled by the default_value parameter.
 In this example, the 'egyedszam' column is an obligatory field that will be filled with '1'.
 Packed lines can be super packed.
 In this case 'packed_line' parameter should be changed to 'multipacked_lines' and the zip archive should contain the zip files detailed above.

     curl \\ |br|
     -F 'scope=put_data' \\ |br|